 Drill pilot holes and then screw the treads into the riser supports at either end with two 50mm deck screws to make a sturdy step.

-To fit composite stair treads, see 'How to fit composite stair treads'.
+To fit solid composite stair treads, see 'How to fit solid composite stair treads'.

 If you would prefer a solid stairway to an open stair, fill the gaps with joist off-cuts or deck boards.